mcastorena0316/newsweek-boostrap/README.md

 URL to the live version of our project: [NEWSWEEK-BOOTSTRAP](https://rawcdn.githack.com/mcastorena0316/newsweek-boostrap/2f9e4fc0040d3f49b8a57609ced9c5a5351091d1/index.html)

 This a page clone from the Newspaper Magazine main page.
-The page we use for reference is [Newsweek](https://www.newsweek.com/)
+The page use for reference is [Newsweek](https://www.newsweek.com/)

 ### Built With